Parkchanjun/Parkchanjun.github.io/index.md

 ## About Me

 <img class="profile-picture" src="chanjunpark.jpg">
 <a href="https://scholar.google.com/citations?user=085jNAMAAAAJ&hl=en">Chanjun Park</a> is a researcher in the field of Natural Language Processing (NLP), with a focus on Data-Centric AI, Machine Translation and Large Language Models (LLM).
 He is currently working as a Principal Research Engineer & Technical Leader at the <a href="https://www.upstage.ai/">Upstage</a> LLM Team.
-His current interests include forming an LLM-based ecosystem, and he has initiated projects such as <a href="https://arxiv.org/abs/2312.15166">SOLAR</a>, <a href="https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard">Open Ko-LLM Leaderboard</a>, <a href="https://github.com/UpstageAI/dataverse/">Dataverse</a> and <a href="https://en.content.upstage.ai/1tt">Up 1 Trillion Token Club</a>.
+His current interests include forming an LLM-based ecosystem, and he has initiated projects such as <a href="https://arxiv.org/abs/2312.15166">SOLAR</a>, <a href="https://huggingface.co/spaces/upstage/open-ko-llm-leaderboard">Open Ko-LLM Leaderboard</a>, <a href="https://github.com/UpstageAI/dataverse/">Dataverse</a>,  <a href="https://github.com/UpstageAI/evalverse">Evalverse</a> and <a href="https://en.content.upstage.ai/1tt">Up 1 Trillion Token Club</a>.
 In 2023, he received his Ph.D. from Korea University, supervised by Professor <a href="https://scholar.google.co.kr/citations?user=HMTkz7oAAAAJ&amp;hl=ko&amp;oi=ao">Heuiseok Lim</a>, for his work on "Data-Centric Neural Machine Translation".
 From 2018 to 2019, he worked at <a href="https://www.systransoft.com/">SYSTRAN</a>  as a Research Engineer.
 Chanjun is the founder and chief scientist of the <a href="http://kunmt.org/">KU-NMT Group</a>, and has received the Naver Ph.D.
 Fellowship in 2021.
 He served as the Virtual Social Chair at <a href="https://coling2022.org/committee01">COLING 2022</a>, and is currently serving as the Program Chair for the <a href="https://www.winlp.org/">WiNLP Workshop</a> and Publication Chair for the <a href="https://dmlr.ai/organizers/">DMLR Workshop</a>.
 He has published more than 170 papers in the field of NLP.
 Finally, he is selected for <a href="https://jmagazine.joins.com/forbes/view/339290">Forbes 30 Under 30 Korea in the SCIENCE / SW field</a>.
 See CV for more information.

 ## Research Interest
 Large Language Model (LLM), Data-Centric AI, Machine Translation